 Where to sleep the baby

 This is purely a personal preference.
-A baby will quite happily sleep in a moses basket, a crib or a larger cot from the very beginning, in your bedroom or their own.
+A baby will quite happily sleep in a Moses basket, a crib or a larger cot from the very beginning, in your bedroom or their own.
 If you can tolerate all the baby “noises” by all means have them room in for a few months.
 It is more about the wrapping and security than the actual bed.

-The advantage of a moses basket or crib is that they take up less space and are more easily carried for room to room.
+The advantage of a Moses basket or crib is that they take up less space and are more easily carried for room to room.

 Routine, routine, routine

 With a quiet, darkened room and soft voices, babies soon learn that this means no fun, no play, and quite quickly start to sleep longer stretches.
 More interaction, more light and noise, more talking, means day and its fun to be awake.
-By lavishing attention during waking hours and restricting it during the night, babies quickly fall into a good sleeping habit that last a lifetime.
+By lavishing attention during waking hours and restricting it during the night, babies quickly fall into a good sleeping habit that lasts a lifetime.

 Whether a new mum or new grandma, giving loads of hugs and attention is important at any age, but equally important is NOT always letting baby fall asleep in your arms.
 Babies are very capable of putting themselves to sleep from a young age; we just have to give them to opportunity.
 More on how to achieve this next time.